 Is SMILE good for nervous patients?

 A lot of eye surgery patients will tell you that the most uncomfortable part of the SMILE and LASIK procedures is the pressure that is placed on the eye to hold it still while the Femtosecond laser gets the job done.
 This is the part of the procedure that most patients have a tough time with.
-In LASIK the laser operates as quick as ten seconds, on the other hand in SMILE it is longer since more corneal tissue is changed by the Femtosecond laser.
+In LASIK the laser operates as quickly as ten seconds, on the other hand in SMILE it is longer since more corneal tissue is changed by the Femtosecond laser.

 SMILE doesn’t need a blade